ne-njaravani/obsidian-md/AWS/AWS Technical Essentials/MODULE 1 INTRODUCTION TO AMAZON WEB SERVICES/What is AWS.md

 - Companies like AWS maintain data centres & provide virtual data centre technologies & services to companies & users over the internet

 ## Hybrid
-- Way to connect infrastructure & applications b/w cloud based resources & existing
+- Way to connect infrastructure & applications b/w cloud based resources & existing resources that aren't located in the cloud
+- Most common method of this deployment between the cloud and existing on-premises infrastructure
+	- connects cloud resources to internal systems to extend and grow an organisation's infrastructure into the cloud.